mtulio/ansible-collection-okd-installer/docs/guides/OCI/init.md

     -a user_id=${oci_user_id}
 ```

-You must be able to collect the user information.
+Ansible should return the user attributes, otherwise check your credentials.